 Never allow anyone else to wear your lenses.
+They have been prescribed to fit your eyes and to correct your vision to the degree necessary.
 Sharing lenses greatly increases the chance of eye infections.

 Adhering to the Prescribed Wearing & Replacement Schedules